 Dental hygiene care can begin as early as with your child’s first tooth and gentle cleaning with a soft cloth and warm water.
 As your children grow, their dental hygiene habits should grow as well, including regular brushing and their beginning visits with your dentist and dental hygienist, combined with fluoride applications to strengthen teeth where suitable.
 Education about dental hygiene, available with your Oatlands Dental Lounge dentist and hygienist, will help your children understand the importance – and even the fun – of maintaining their dental hygiene.

 Adult dental health can come under risk when poor or neglected dental hygiene, along with medications that may affect dental health, food choices that may damage teeth, and smoking, open opportunities for bacteria to attack teeth and gum tissue.

 At Oatlands Dental Lounge, your dentist’s prescribed dental hygiene treatment plan will be tailored to your on-going dental health status.
 Your dentist will provide a clear prescription for our hygienists to work from.
 Your dental hygiene treatment plan puts pro-active, preventative care therapies in place that protect against anticipated dental health issues as well as identifying potential threats to your dental health, such as the start of decay and cracks, chips or other damage in teeth.

 Plaque represents a threat to your dental health because it irritates your gum tissues, causing them to become inflamed and to easily bleed, and allowing the bacteria living in the plaque to enter your gum tissues.
 This condition, if left untreated by your dentist, leads to Gingivitis, a mild form of gum disease, and can advance to Periodontitis, a serious gum disease where the gums pull away from the teeth and infection ‘pockets’ form.
-Without expert dental care, and good oral hygiene habits, periodontitis can lead to the destruction of gum tissue and bone that supports your teeth.
+Without appropriate dental care, and good oral hygiene habits, periodontitis can lead to the destruction of gum tissue and bone that supports your teeth.
 This may eventually cause loosening of teeth, often accompanied by pain and bad breath, or halitosis.

 By following a strong self-care programme in prescribed partnership with your dentist and dental hygienist, you can avoid the potential of gum disease and enjoy the benefits of clean teeth.